YulichkaR/software-engineering-pmi32/README.md

 ## Prykladna-SHOP​
-This project is aimed at creating an online platform for selling items related to the Faculty of Applied Mathematics and Computer Science.
+This project is aimed at creating an online platform for selling items related to the Faculty of Applied Mathematics and Informatics of Ivan Franko National University of Lviv.
 The main objectives of this project include:

-Project Objectives:
-Fostering Pride and Affiliation: Our online store aims to foster a sense of pride and affiliation with the faculty by providing customers with the opportunity to purchase items that symbolize their connection to it.
+Project Objectives: Fostering Pride and Affiliation: Our online store aims to foster a sense of pride and affiliation with the faculty by providing customers with the opportunity to purchase items that symbolize their connection to it.

 Financial Support for the Faculty: A portion of the proceeds from the sale of goods in the store will be directed towards financial support for the faculty and the development of academic programs.